 To Commission Sculptures or Tables

-From concept to completion, the client and Kirk work together to bring an idea to reality.
-If you are commissioning a large or small, public or private sculpture, the process remains the same.
+From conception to completion, the customer and Kirk work together to make an idea a reality.
+Whether you order a large or small sculpture, public or private, the procedure is relatively the same.
 These are the steps you will follow as you commission a sculpture:

 1. Provide artist with information